Plane juvenile warts; Periungual warts; Subungual warts; Plantar warts; Verruca; Verrucae planae juveniles; Filiform warts; Verruca vulgaris

-Your health care provider can treat a wart if you do not like how it looks or if it is painful.
+Your provider can treat a wart if you do not like how it looks or if it is painful.

-Do NOT use over-the-counter wart medicines on your face or genitals.
-Warts in these areas need to be treated by a health care provider.
+DO NOT use over-the-counter wart medicines on your face or genitals.
+Warts in these areas need to be treated by a provider.

 To use wart-removal medicine:

 - File the wart with a nail file or emery board when your skin is damp (for example, after a shower or bath).
 This helps remove dead tissue.
 Do not use the same emery board on your nails.